borg286/sevtech/README.md

 **Key Items: **See individual Galacticraft section

 Stage 5 really opens to be a kitchen sink pack with a lot of default recipes and minimal tweaks in configs.
 The only real big recipe changes are the creative items.

+Mob duplicator and Mob Crusher can be your friend on getting hard to find mob drops.
+Any spawner that you can stabilize with spawner agitator (or building in a slime chunk) can get you mob essence which you can use with the mob duplicator to get any mob you have capture in a mob imprisonment tool.
+Making a RFtools spawner with a wither essence is another good idea as the mob crusher will kill the wither instantly and convert its xp into mob essence.

 ## Power